-We are looking for a front-end web developer with experience from data visualisation to join our team in Oslo.
+We are looking for a senior front-end web developer to join our team in Oslo.
 You will be working closely with the rest of our excellent team of product developers, data scientists, mathematicians, software engineers and designers to deliver a high-end product for the finance industry.
 We are extending the team, and this role will have significant impact on how the Exabel product evolves.

 Core responsibilities include creating visual tools for exploring, presenting and modelling data related to financial markets.
 Our models are based on AI and advanced mathematics, and an important task will be to create intuitive interfaces between the models and human decision makers.